GatlenCulp/gat-typst/docs/manual.typ

 #pagebreak()
 = Important Behavior Changes

-When using this package, several default behaviors are modified for improved mathematical typesetting and consistency.
+When using the `style` function, several default behaviors are modified for improved mathematical typesetting and consistency. *These changes are opt-in* - you must explicitly use `#show: style.with()` to enable them.

 == Math Shorthands

-The package enables extensive math operator shorthands via the `quick-maths` package.
-These are *automatically active* in all templates.
+The `style` function enables extensive math operator shorthands via the `quick-maths` package.

 === Complete Shorthand List